 Check service status to see if the agent has been connected:

 - Enter the following information as the install script prompts for it:

 - If Knox is not installed on a proxy server, proceed to Step 12.
 Classic Cluster sets up the topology for the Knox server and establishes the connection.

 - If Knox is installed on a proxy server, Classic Cluster displays the following

-- Classic Cluster starts checking the connectivity with the cluster.
-When the connectivity
+- CDP starts checking the connectivity with the HDP cluster.
+When the connectivity is

-The user should have Admin access to the customer cluster services.
+The user should have admin access to the cluster services.